 It’s common for systems to allow the cards to contain a job number, a date of the card’s initiation, team members associated with its completion, various estimations, and much more.
 Electronic tools are also known for giving color, design, icon, or text indicators to show a card’s age, type, level of recent activity, etc.

 Kanban Tool® cards, though minimalist in design, can hold all of your task information: ID, description, assignment, due date, dependencies, attachments, estimations, priority, checklists, comments, up to 15 custom fields, and more.

 Give it a try - make your Kanban cards as concise or elaborate as you want to.

 A tool of trust and visual control

 A Kanban board works as a visual control system.
-Simply walking past a board and seeing Kanban cards falling off it can indicate that perhaps the team is overloaded.
+Simply walking past a board and seeing Kanban cards falling off can indicate that perhaps the team is overloaded.
 Backlog cards should not be allocated to a specific person, but team members should themselves pull those cards that they feel most able to work on.
 That way work is encouraged rather than being forced upon people.

 However, card distribution should be kept in check, alongside the board, to protect team members.
 If someone is already working on their full quota, they should not be allowed to pull any more cards, until they have finished with the items they have open – something that can be ensured through per-person WIP limits.
 Cards that have not been moving can be color-coded to become chief talking points during the morning stand-up.
 Team members can explain why an item has been stuck and can work together to see how to get the item moving.